ysard/libre-printer/doc/source/installation.rst

   - Access rights must be fixed (see below).

-**If you choose a non-standard installation method, you will have to secure the accesses rights** of the assets by |project_name|.
+**Depending on the method selected, you will have to secure the accesses rights** of the assets by |project_name|.

 .. note::